justkahdri/docs-test/README.md

 Changes on main branch will be automatically deployed to production.

 ## Note
-Make sure that you test your changes before making a pull request, and keep in mind that the preview branch may contain unstable code that is not suitable for production.

 Please follow the guidelines, and feel free to ask any questions if you have any doubts.